Treatment for gambling addiction

 Gambling Disorder, otherwise referred to as compulsive gambling or gambling addiction, is an urge to gamble continuously despite harmful negative consequences or a desire to stop.
 Gambling addiction is a common disorder that is associated with both social and family costs.
 A common feature shared by people who suffer from gambling addiction is impulsivity.

 Gambling Disorder is considered a process addiction.
 Process addictions have much the same pathology, trajectory, potential for negative consequences, and treatment protocol as substance use disorders.
-Because gambling behaviours are reinforced by dopamine release in the brain, similar to some drug abuse, the ‘high’ or rush that gamblers get actually create a physical, and not just psychological dependency.
+Because gambling behaviours are reinforced by dopamine release in the brain, similar to drug abuse, the ‘high’ or rush that gamblers get actually creates a physical, and not just psychological dependency.

 Common symptoms of gambling addiction include:

 - Need to gamble with increasing amounts of money in order to achieve the desired excitement

 - Restlessness or irritability when attempting to cut down or stop gambling